tenzir/tenzir/web/docs/operators/show.md

 - `contexts`: shows all available contexts.
 - `formats`: shows all available [formats](../formats.md).
 - `operators`: shows all available [operators](../operators.md).
-- `partitions`: shows all table partitions of a remote node.
 - `pipelines`: shows all managed pipelines of a remote node.
 - `plugins`: shows all loaded plugins.